Superelliptic jacobians and central simple representations: Jacobians of cyclic covers of degree

 In this section we discuss the case when $q=p^r>2$ where $r$ is any positive integer, $K$ is a subfield of $\C$ and $f(x) \in K[x]$ a degree $n$ polynomial without repeated roots.
 We assume that $n \ge 5$ and either $q\mid n$ or $p$ does {\sl not} divide $n$.
+Let $J(C_{f,q})$ be the Jacobian of the curve $C_{f,q}$ and $\delta_q$ the automorphism of $J(C_{f,q})$, whicch are defined in the beginning of Section \ref{Introd}.

 \begin{rem} One may define a positive-dimensional abelian subvariety